-9. Encourages the countries that have selected a T&T strategy with an SIT component to focus initially on the field activities, including releases of sterile males imported from mass production centres as in the case of the eradication project in Senegal;
+9. Encourages the countries that have selected a T&T strategy with an SIT component to focus initially on the field activities, including releases of sterile males imported from mass production centres, as in the case of the eradication project in Senegal;

-10. Encourages the Agency's Department of Technical Cooperation and the Joint FAO/IAEA Centre to continue supporting sub-regional mass production and distribution of sterile tsetse flies through strengthened support to the Insectary of Bobo-Dioulasso; and
+10. Encourages the Agency's Department of Technical Cooperation and the Joint FAO/IAEA Centre to continue supporting subregional mass production and distribution of sterile tsetse flies through strengthened support to the Insectary of Bobo-Dioulasso; and

-11. Requests the Director General to report on the progress made in the implementation of this resolution to the Board of Governors and to the General Conference at its sixty-sixth (2022) regular session.
+11. Requests the Director General to report on the progress made in the implementation of this resolution to the Board of Governors and to the General Conference at its sixty-eighth (2024) regular session.

-3. Renovation of the Agency's Nuclear Applications Laboratories at Seibersdorf
+Renovation of the Agency's Nuclear Applications Laboratories at Seibersdorf

-(a) Recalling paragraph 9 of resolution GC(55)/RES/12.A.1, in which the General Conference called upon the Secretariat to make efforts, together with Member States, to modernize the Agency's Nuclear Applications (NA) Laboratories at Seibersdorf, thus ensuring maximum benefits to Member States, particularly developing ones,
+(a) Recalling resolution GC(66)/RES/9.A.3 on the Renovation of the Agency's Nuclear Applications Laboratories at Seibersdorf,

-(b) Further recalling additional resolutions requiring that the NA Laboratories at Seibersdorf be fully fit-for-purpose (such as resolution GC(56)/RES/12.A.2, concerning the development of the sterile insect technique for the eradication and/or suppression of disease-transmitting mosquitoes; resolution GC(57)/RES/12.A.3, concerning support to the African Union's Pan African Tsetse and Trypanosomosis Eradication Campaign (AU-PATTEC); resolution GC(56)/RES/12.A.4, on strengthening the support to Member States in food and agriculture; resolution GC(57)/RES/9.13, regarding nuclear and radiological incident and emergency preparedness and response; and resolution GC(57)/RES/11, relating to the strengthening of the Agency's technical cooperation activities),
+(b) Further recalling additional resolutions requiring that the Nuclear Applications (NA) Laboratories at Seibersdorf be fully fit-for-purpose (such as resolution GC(56)/RES/12.A.2, concerning the development of the sterile insect technique for the eradication and/or suppression of disease-transmitting mosquitoes; resolution GC(57)/RES/12.A.3, concerning support to the African Union's Pan African Tsetse and Trypanosomosis Eradication Campaign (AU-PATTEC); resolution GC(56)/RES/12.A.4, on strengthening the support to Member States in food and agriculture; resolution GC(57)/RES/9.13, regarding nuclear and radiological incident and emergency preparedness and response; and resolution GC(57)/RES/11, relating to the strengthening of the Agency's technical cooperation activities),

-(c) Recognizing the growing applications, with economic and environmental benefits, of nuclear and radiation technologies in a wide variety of areas, the vital role that the NA Laboratories at Seibersdorf play in the demonstration and development of new technologies and in their deployment in Member States, and the dramatic increase in associated training courses and provision of technical services during recent years,
+(c) Recognizing the growing applications, with economic and environmental benefits, of nuclear and radiation technologies in a wide variety of areas, the vital role that the NA Laboratories at Seibersdorf play in the demonstration and development of new technologies and in their deployment in Member States, and the increase in associated training courses and provision of technical services during recent years,

-(d) Acknowledging with appreciation the worldwide leading role of the NA Laboratories at Seibersdorf in the establishment of global laboratory networks in several areas, such as the animal disease control networks supported through the Peaceful Uses Initiative (PUI), the African Renaissance and International Co-operation Fund (ARF) initiative and numerous other initiatives,
+(d) Acknowledging with appreciation the worldwide leading role of the NA Laboratories at Seibersdorf in the establishment of global laboratory networks in several areas, such as the animal disease control networks supported through the Peaceful Uses Initiative (PUI), the African Renaissance and International Co-operation Fund (ARF) and numerous other initiatives,

-(e) Further recognizing that the four remaining NA Laboratories at Seibersdorf are in need of modernization in order to respond to the evolving range and complexity of the requests submitted to them and the growing demands of Member States and keep pace with increasingly rapid technological developments,
+(e) Further recognizing the ongoing modernization and construction of the four remaining NA Laboratories at Seibersdorf in order to respond to the evolving range and complexity of the requests submitted to them and the growing needs and demands of Member States, and to keep pace with increasingly rapid technological developments,